ntbrown/cookiecutter-wagtailpackage/{{cookiecutter.repo_name}}/sandbox/README.md

 ##Example Project for {{cookiecutter.app_name}}

-This example is provided as a convenience feature to allow potential users to try the app straight from the app repo without having to create a django project.
+This sandbox project is provided as a convenience feature to allow potential users to try the app straight from the app repo without having to create a django project.

 It can also be used to develop the app in place.

-To run this example, follow these instructions:
+To run the sandbox, follow these instructions:

-1. Navigate to the `example` directory
+1. Navigate to the `sandbox` directory
 2. Install the requirements for the package:

 		pip install -r requirements.txt